propbreakerfpv/search/README.md

 list all indexed dirs
 `./target/debug/search --list`

-all thoughs commands should work but theres also a large posibility that it just doesnt work.
+all those commands should work but theres also a large posibility that it just doesnt work.